netdata/netdata/collectors/REFERENCE.md

 `apps.plugin`, `freeipmi.plugin`, `fping.plugin`, `ioping.plugin`, `nfacct.plugin`, `xenstat.plugin`, `perf.plugin`,
 `slabinfo.plugin`) use the native Netdata plugin API and can be run directly.

-If you need to configure a Netdata plugin or module, all user supplied configuration is kept at `/etc/netdata` while the stock versions of all files is at `/usr/lib/netdata/conf.d`.
+If you need to configure a Netdata plugin or module, all user-supplied configuration is kept at `/etc/netdata` while the stock versions of all files is at `/usr/lib/netdata/conf.d`.
 To copy a stock file and edit it, run `/etc/netdata/edit-config`.
-Running this command without an argument, will list the available stock files.
+Running this command without an argument will list the available stock files.

 Each file should provide plenty of examples and documentation about each module and plugin.